9rnt/awspirator/README.md

 - Handles pagination for large sets of secrets
 - Provides detailed logging for tracking retrieval progress and potential issues
 - Supports error handling for insufficient permissions
+- Flexible output formats (JSON, CSV, or console output)
+- Support for AWS profiles and role assumption

 ## Prerequisites